lf-edge/adam/README.md

 1. Clone this repo
 2. Ensure you have installed either go >= 1.11, or docker
-3. Run `make build-docker` to build in docker (or just `make build` or even `make`), or `make build-local` to build using a local installation of go

-This will build `adam` for your local operating system and architecture.
+3. Build

+There are several options for building:

+* `make image` will run the entire build in a docker container and give you a docker image.
+No local binaries will be created.
+* `make build` will create the binary `bin/adam-<os>-<arch>` for your OS and architecture.
+You can override either by `make OS=<os>` and/or `make ARCH=<arch>`, e.g. `make OS=linux ARCH=arm64`.
+The build itself will happen with in a docker image or using your locally installed `go`; see below.
+* `make image-local` will take the locally built binary and create an image with it.

+These options allow you to do a one-step image build with no dependencies (`make image`), build a binary for your local usage (`make build`) using either your locally installed go or in a docker container, and make an image that uses your local binary (`make image-local`).
+The latter is often for quick reproducible builds.

-All `Makefile` commands have the option to run locally or in docker.
+All `Makefile` commands that execute `go` have the option to run locally or in docker.
 By default, they run in docker.
 If you prefer to run using a locally installed go, pass `BUILD=local` to any command, e.g.

 ```
 make vet BUILD=local
+make build BUILD=local
 ```

 ## Server TLS